cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - x = x' / y'
 - y = (B' * x' - 1) / (B' * x' + 1)

+For completeness, we give the inverse map in {{birational-map-inverse}}.
+Note that the inverse map is not used when hashing to an Edwards curve.

 Note that this map can be evaluated with just one inversion using Montgomery's trick {{M87}}.
 First, compute t = y' * (B' * x' + 1).